 Additional Information on the Chile Dairy Export List

-- Please be advised that Chile requires that the company information (name, address, plant/approval number) on all labels match the information on the export certificate.
+- Please be advised that Chile requires that the company information (name, address, plant/approval number) on all labels matches the information on the export certificate and that the information on the export certificate matches the information on the export list.
 This requirement applies to the labels for individual products, boxes of individual products, and other bulk packaging.
-If the company information on the labels does not match the information on the export certificate, shipments are likely to be rejected.
+If there are discrepancies across the information on the labels, export list, and export certificate, shipments are likely to be rejected.

 - Guidance for Industry and FDA: Establishing and Maintaining a List of U.S. Dairy Product Manufacturers/Processors with Interest in Exporting to Chile